Skip to main content

 - Each task row shows title, assignee, due date, status dropdown

 Once the spec is complete, you compile it.
-In Remy, this means running the spec through the AI compiler, which:
+In Remy, the AI compiler:

 1. Parses the spec structure and annotations

-2. Generates TypeScript backend code with all methods, validation, and auth logic
+2. Generates the TypeScript backend with all methods, validation, and auth logic

 4. Generates frontend components and routing